Install Debian to Beaglebone Black eMMC

 nmap -p 22 192.168.1.* --open

-This command lists SSH servers on your network, so do it once with the BBB unplugged from the network, then again with the BBB plugged in.
+This command lists SSH servers on the network, so do it once with the BBB unplugged from the network, then again with the BBB plugged in.
 If nmap isn’t available, the findssh program uses plain Python to find SSH or other servers.

-Assuming BBB is at 192.168.0.5, from your laptop:
+Assuming BBB is at 192.168.0.5, from a laptop:

 ssh debian@192.168.0.5